AlexArcPy/intern-wiki/Using-Intern-with-PhantomJS.md

 1. In your Intern configuration, set `environments: [ { browserName: 'phantom' } ]` and `useSauceConnect: false`
 2. Run `phantomjs --webdriver=4444`
 3. Run `node runner.js config=path/to/config`

+*Note: Due to [PhantomJS issue #10522](https://github.com/ariya/phantomjs/issues/10522), you must use the `geezer` edition of Intern with PhantomJS at this time.*